 A South African internet mogul (who made his fortune selling his company to VeriSign for around $500 million) decided it was time for a more user-friendly Linux.
 Shuttleworth, like many other technically inclined people, was a huge fan of the Debian project.

-The word “Ubuntu” is an ancient Zulu and Xhosa word which means “humanity to others”.
+The word “Ubuntu” is an ancient Zulu and Xhosa word that means “humanity to others”.
 It also means “I am what I am because of who we all are”.
 It was chosen because these sentiments precisely describe the spirit of the distro.

 Shuttleworth (born in Welkom, South Africa) liked the term Ubuntu as a name for the new project for several reasons.
 First, it is a South African concept.
 While the majority of the people who work on the distro are not from South Africa, the roots of the project are, and Shuttleworth wanted to choose a name that represented this.

 The distro follows a strict development schedule.
 Canonical ships new versions of Ubuntu every six months, in April and October.
 The naming convention always leads with the year and trails whether it is an April or October release.
 For example, Ubuntu 20.04 LTS launches in April 2020.
 Each release receives free support for nine months.